What is an SLO?

 Principle Seven:

-Assessment data do not exist in a vacuum and must be analyzed alongside all other factors that may impact achievement of outcomes.
+Assessment data do not exist in a vacuum and must be analyzed alongside all other factors that may impact the achievement of outcomes.

 Principle Eight: